Towards Automated Identification of Violation Symptoms of Architecture Erosion: Study Design

 Before training ML models, we need to pre-process our collected data, which involves transforming raw data into a structural format for model training.
 The \textbf{pre-processing} includes five steps listed as follows:

 \textit{Step 1.
-Tokenization}: The process of tokenization is to break a stream of text into words, punctuation, and other meaningful elements called \textit{tokens}.
+Tokenization}: This process breaks a stream of text into words, punctuation, and other meaningful elements called \textit{tokens}.
 In this work, we tokenized the review comments by splitting the text into its constituent set of words.

 \textit{Step 2.
 Noise Removal}: Developers usually use plain text when they discuss violation symptoms during code review, which contain various noise data such as punctuation, numbers, and special characters (e.g., ``$\backslash$'', ``*'').
 Noise data usually does not contain valuable semantic information, and we therefore removed it.